neonov1y/speaker_diarization/README.md

 # Docker

-I prepared Dockerfile for preparation Docker image with catisfied requirements.
+I prepared Dockerfile for criation of Docker image with catisfied requirements.
 In Linux environment next command can be used for creation of the docker image:
 ```console
 cd <application_directory>
 sudo docker build --network=host -t <image_name> .